Penguinsssssss/Cos2-Final/README.md

 # Cos2-Final

 These are three of my best python projects since the start of the simester.
+All code is made by me.

 1) JottoBotto
    JottoBotto is a computer program designed to help the user practice the game Jotto.
 Rules of the game